RothAndrew/apacheds/README.md

 Apache DS in a Docker Container
 ===============================

 Apache DS is a Java implementation of Directory server (**LDAP**).
-This projects puts it into container and makes it easier to configure and bootstrap it with some data.
+This projects puts it into a container and makes it easier to configure and bootstrap it with some data.

-[Apache DS Page](1) that explains what it is.
+See full [Apache DS documentation](http://directory.apache.org/apacheds/) for more information including the [Basic User Guide](http://directory.apache.org/apacheds/basic-user-guide.html).

 ## Docker Compose
 `docker-compose` makes it very easy to build and deploy Apache DS in one step.